 Shortly after graduating from Hamilton College, Serhant became an actor.

-He became a New York City real estate agent when that didn’t pan out.
+When that didn’t pan out, he became a New York City real estate agent.
 During his first year, his income was precisely zero.

 In real estate, having more experience typically means a real estate agent will earn more.
-A real estate agent might earn between $60,000 and 80,000 dollars in the middle of their career.
+In the middle of their career, a real estate agent might earn between $60,000 and $80,000.
 Again, this number depends on other factors influencing the average real estate agent’s earnings.

 Some folks usually do a quick math calculation in their heads.
-They realize that real estate agents would make a $60,000 commission on a $1 million Real Estate agents Make in NYC: broker counting his cashsale.
+They realize that real estate agents would make a $60,000 commission on a $1 million sale.
 For illustration purposes, that’s Manhattan’s median home sale price range.
 As a result, those folks often want to quit their job and become agents immediately.

 The fact is that commissions get split between brokers and agents, and these commissions “splits” quickly whittle down the amount each person involved in the transaction puts in their pocket.

-A $60,000 commission gets divided between the sell-side and the buy-side agents and brokers.
+A $60,000 commission is divided between the sell-side and buy-side agents and brokers.
 Each gets 3% of the 6% average realtor commission.
-This 3% or $30,000 gets again divided between the agent who facilitated the sale and the broker they work for.
+This 3%, or $30,000, is again divided between the agent who facilitated the sale and the broker they work for.
 These broker/agent splits vary.

-The current paradigm where agents get paid on a commission basis results in high costs for the few agents’ clients.
+The current paradigm, in which agents are paid on a commission basis, results in high costs for the few agents’ clients.

-If you’re a potential buyer orreal estate broker making more money every year in New York seller and think paying an attorney $500 an hour seems high, your agent earns at least that much, if not more.
+If you’re a potential buyer or seller and think paying an attorney $500 an hour seems high, your agent earns at least that much, if not more.
 That’s because you’re essentially paying to subsidize all the “free” work agents do for other potential clients.

 Listing agents often work with a buyer’s agent or an agent who helps the buyer find a home.
 This means that at the end of the transaction, the listing agent and buyer’s agent split the total commission of the sale.

-When factoring in the realtor’s fees, the total amount decreases.
+The total amount decreases when factoring in the realtor’s fees.
 Here is an example of how a $300,000 home sale with a 6% commission breaks down at closing.
 How much do top real estate agents make in NYC?

 There are several benefits that real estate agents get that are not financial but a very much valued part of the job.
-Many agents love that Real Estate agents Make in NYC: broker celebrating a deal in New Yorkthey are their bosses, do not have to work full-time or part-time, and have flexible schedules.
+Many agents love that they are their bosses, do not have to work full-time or part-time and have flexible schedules.

-They also like that they alone decide the pace and the number of hours they work daily.
+They also like that they can decide on their own pace and the number of hours they work daily.
 Some find that they are responsible for their income – not having to rely on the whims of a boss – as a fulfilling benefit of the business.

 Finally, the feeling of accomplishment many real estate agents get when they close a deal is rewarding.
 Undoubtedly, the money that comes from that accomplishment doesn’t hurt either.